runtimeverification/wasm-semantics/media/201906-presentation-wasm-on-blockchain.md

 ---
-title: 'Semantics of WebAssembly in the K framework'
+title: 'KWasm'
-subtitle: 'What is KWasm?'
+subtitle: 'Semantics of WebAssembly in the K framework'
 author:
 -   Rikard Hjort
 -   Everett Hildenbrandt